samsheffield/Advanced_3D_Game_Design/README.md

 # Advanced_3D_Game_Design
-Class materials for Game Design Senior Studio, taught by Sam Sheffield at the Maryland Institute College of Art.
+Class materials for Advanced 3D Game Design, taught by Sam Sheffield at the Maryland Institute College of Art.